 -

-Plan for mixed users.
-If your household ranges from short to tall, a moderate seat depth plus a small lumbar pillow often fits more people than an ultra-deep, low lounge profile.
+Think about everyone who uses it.
+In mixed households, a moderate seat depth plus a small lumbar pillow usually works for more people than an ultra-deep, low lounge profile.

 Delivery-fit (what prevents the “it won’t make the turn” disaster)